 One of the few good things about living in a place with ridiculously hot summers is that the growing season for summer vegetables lasts a good, long time.
 The latest I ever pulled eggplant from the garden or tomatoes off the vine was a couple of days before Thanksgiving.
 The plants may not be in full production mode this late in the year, but there’s still enough to do something with.

 I have found that my tastes for vegetables change with the seasons.
-I have no desire to eat a butternut squash in August, or a cold salad in January.
+I have no desire to eat a butternut squash in August, or a cucumber salad in January.
 Heat loving tomatoes and eggplant ripen around the same time, and what do you know, happen to taste amazingly great together.
 Baked together, they create a meal that is light enough for hot summer evenings, yet hearty enough to transition into cooler autumn nights.

 Sadly, my vegetable beds didn’t get going in time for summer this year.
 I managed to snag several eggplants from my parents’ garden while they were out of town, but that was about it.
 Fortunately, there are several farmer’s markets in town to help fill in the gaps.